sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 .. _fig-lte-ue-rrc-states:

 .. figure:: figures/lte-ue-rrc-states.*
-   :scale: 60 %
+   :scale: 70 %
    :align: center

    UE RRC State Machine

-All the states are transient, however, the UE in "CONNECTED_NORMALLY" state will only switch to the IDLE state if the downlink SINR is below a defined threshold, which would lead to radio link failure :ref:`sec-radio-link-failure`.
+It is to be noted that most of the states are transient, i.e., once the UE goes into one of the CONNECTED states it will never switch back to any of the IDLE states.
+This choice is done for the following reasons:

-One the other hand, the UE would not be able switch to IDLE mode due to a handover failure, as mentioned in :ref:`sec-x2`.
+ - as discussed in the section :ref:`sec-design-criteria`, the focus of the LTE-EPC simulation model is on CONNECTED mode
+ - radio link failure is not currently modeled, as discussed in the section :ref:`sec-radio-link-failure`, so an UE cannot go IDLE because of radio link failure
+ - RRC connection release is currently never triggered neither by the EPC nor by the NAS

+Still, we chose to model explicitly the IDLE states, because:

+ - a realistic UE RRC configuration is needed for handover, which is a required feature, and in order to have a cleaner implementation it makes sense to use the same UE RRC configuration also for the initial connection establishment
+ - it makes easier to implement idle mode cell selection in the future, which is a highly desirable feature

 ENB RRC State Machine
 +++++++++++++++++++++